ma1co/OpenMemories-Docs/hardware.rst

 Hardware
 ========
+This is a collection of information about Sony's camera hardware.
+In some places, it may differ from what you can find elsewhere.
+However, we believe our information to be correct, as countless hours have been spent disassembling firmware and analyzing service manuals.

 BIONZ Image Processor
 ---------------------
+This system-on-chip (SoC) is the heart of the camera.
+On its ARM cores, it runs both Linux and the AV real time operating system (µITRON RTOS).

 +----------+-------------------+-----------+-------------------+-----------+----------------------------------------------------------+
 | Chip     | CPU Cores         | fwtool    | Name              | Released  | Cameras                                                  |
 +==========+===================+===========+===================+===========+==========================================================+